wultra/ssl-pinning-android/README.md

 For integration with HttpsUrlConnection or [OkHttp](http://square.github.io/okhttp/) use classes `SSLPinningIntegration` and `SSLPinningX509TrustManager`.
-These provide the necessary SSLSocketFactory and X509TrustManager.
+These provide the necessary `SSLSocketFactory` and `X509TrustManager`.

 ## FAQ